This is Dundee's story of those that served in the First World War, and of the people left at home

 More about Duncan Palmer

 Duncan has no known grave but is remembered on the Basra Memorial.
-He is believed to be the brother of L/Cpl Alfred Palmer, 9965, 2nd Battalion Royal Scots, who was killed in action, 10.03.1915.
+He was the brother of L/Cpl Alfred Palmer, 9965, 2nd Battalion Royal Scots, who was killed in action, 10.03.1915.

 Duncan Palmer S/7771 Company Sergeant Major Black Watch